FAITHFUL PAWS PET THERAPY PROGRAM makes scheduled monthly visits to many facilities in and around Houston,

 but must be at least 6 months old to become certified.
 Humans can be any age, but youth handlers are limited in the facilities they are allowed to visit and those under

-18 must always be accompanied by a parent, both in class and on visits.
+18 must always be accompanied at all times by a parent, both in class and on visits.

 Our group has arrangements with over 100 facilities that our certified

-– hospitals, nursing homes, rehab facilities, etc. Members are required to visit at least monthly.
+teams visit – hospitals, nursing homes, rehab facilities, etc. Members are required to visit at least monthly.

 More is better.
 Each facility has at least one team leader who coordinates the requirements for that facility.
-Some facilities require a TB
+Some facilities

 and only to pre-arranged facilities.
 We do not ever visit in individual homes, or as part of any job or business.

 We do not visit facilities that already receive pet visits.
 We do not train service animals.
 We do not use current service animals.
 Therapy